jasongwartz/minuet/README.md

   --content-type audio/mpeg
 ```

+If you need to test or debug the production configuration locally, you can run `npx vercel dev`.
+This will run the Vercel CLI's dev server and use the function defined in `/api/samples/list.tsx`, which will refer to the samples stored in Vercel Blob.

 ## Contributing

 Contributions are welcome!
 Please open an issue to get feedback on your idea before making a PR.